Researchers have studied abciximab in three-phase III clinical trials: EPIC, EPILOG, and CAPTURE. Abciximab is no longer manufactured.

 - Theoretical contraindications exist for coadministration with defibrotide and eptifibatide.
 Interactions may increase the risk of hemorrhage.

 The clinician should monitor complete blood counts (CBCs), prothrombin time (PT), activated clotting time, and signs and symptoms of bleeding.

 - CBC: look for thrombocytopenia and anemia due to occult hemorrhage

 - PT/aPTT: monitor the risk of bleeding

 - Chest X-ray if signs of hemoptysis

 There is not a minimum toxic dose listed.
-It is advisable to begin with the therapeutic dose and to monitor patient response carefully.
+It is advisable, to begin with, the therapeutic dose and to monitor patient response carefully.
 There is not enough research to verify the efficacy or safety of abciximab use in pediatric patients.

 Approximately 5% of those treated with abciximab will develop bleeding, but due to inpatient administration, an overdose is highly unlikely.
 There have been several case reports describing gastrointestinal bleeding and thrombocytopenia as adverse effects.
-Bleeding at infusion sites is the most common adverse effect and would likely worsen at toxic levels.
+Bleeding at infusion sites is the most common adverse effect and would likely worsen at toxic concentrations.
 Infusion with COX inhibitors or other antiplatelet drugs increases the risk of toxicity and adverse effects.